 How often should I feed my newborn?

-This should continue for the first 2 to 4 weeks, at which point Baby’s growing tummy will allow him to stay full for longer, and the frequency of his feedings should drop, though he may seem to regress at certain points and eat a bit more often, as a way of fueling a growth spurt.
+This should continue for the first 2 to 4 weeks, at which point Baby’s growing tummy will allow them to stay full for longer, and the frequency of their feedings should drop, though they may seem to regress at certain points and eat a bit more often, as a way of fueling a growth spurt.

 Signs of hunger

 Because on-demand feeding is generally regarded as the best way to feed a newborn, it’s important to be able to recognize the signs of a hungry one.
 These may include:

 - Early signs: Opening their mouth, licking their lips, puckering their mouth, or turning their head ‘rooting’ for breast or bottle.

 - Mid signs: Putting their fingers, fist or clothes in their mouth, sucking, restless movements, stretching, trying to lie in a ‘nursing’ position.

 Even if a child isn’t showing serious signs of hunger, it’s still important not to go more than four hours without offering them a feeding.
 Each feeding in these first few days should be at least 0.5 oz or more in volume.

 Formula-fed newborns should eat a little bit less, because breast milk digests easier than formula, so their tiny digestive system will be less hungry than their breastfed peers.
 These little ones should feed every 2 to 3 hours, and less as they get older.
 Personal preference dictates bottle making — some opt to make one per feeding, others choose to pre-make and refrigerate for use.
 All babies will feed less frequently as they age, and develop a more reliable schedule.